Whatever your reason for looking at the best garage dehumidifiers, this article is for you.

 - You have to spend extra on the hose

-You’ll have to pay a little extra to get your hands on the Ivation 4,500 square feet dehumidifier, but we promise the most value in return for your money.
+You’ll have to pay a little extra to get your hands on one of the Ivation 4,500 square feet garage dehumidifiers.
+However, we promise the most value in return for your money.

-With a dehumidification performance of 70 pints per day, it’s the perfect garage dehumidifier for the largest areas.
-The lowest a dehumidifier can go is 30 pints, while 70 pints are rated as the highest performance.
+With a performance of 70 pints per day, it deserves to be in our list of garage dehumidifiers for the largest areas.
+The lowest measure a dehumidifier can store is 30 pints, while 70 pints are rated as the highest performance.
 (Note here that the Department of Energy standards means this is classified as a 50 pint, even though it holds 70 pints – go figure!!)

-You might think that a high-performing dehumidifier would also spell trouble for utility costs.
-However, this 70-pint dehumidifier comes with an Energy Star rating for a practical and energy-saving operation.
+You might think that high-performing dehumidifiers would also spell trouble for utility costs.
+However, this 70-pint dehumidifier comes with an Energy Star rating for practical and energy-saving operation.

-The Ivation 4,500 sq ft dehumidifier even comes with a filtration system, thus boosting the air quality, enhancing the filtration of mildew & allergens, and effectively removing moisture.
+The Ivation 4,500 sq ft garage dehumidifiers come with a filtration system.
+Not only does this boost air quality by enhancing the filtration of mildew & allergens, it is also very effective at removing moisture.

-Just like the TOSOT dehumidifier, Ivation also provides a continuous drain option except that it also includes a pump, so you don’t have to spend extra and can drain water easily out of your garage.
+Just like the TOSOT dehumidifier, Ivation also provides a continuous drain option.
+This nifty machine includes a pump so you don’t have to spend extra, and can remove moisture easily out of your garage.

-Even if you wanted to drain the water bucket manually, Ivation made sure to include a 2.25-gallon water tank, so you don’t have to drain the water frequently.
+Even if you wanted to drain the water bucket manually, Ivation made sure to include a 2.25-gallon water tank.
+This means you don’t have to drain the water frequently.

 Last but not least, the variety of features offered is truly where Ivation shines.
 It comes with an auto-defrost feature and LED display for controlling fan speed and humidity levels.
 It will even let you know when the filter needs to be changed.

 - Great price value